High in the forgotten forest region of Meghalaya, India, hides a true gem, the tiny LaKyrsiew tea-garden.

 This tiny garden produces small amounts of the rarest and unique tea in the world for us.
 They do this because their concern is always quality over quantity.
 The tea is meticulously hand picked by workers that are paid a fair living wage (a very important condition for all the teas in the N&S range) and then is crafted to keep the beautiful leaves whole.
 This tender crafting allows the leaves to retain a delicacy and softness that is very rare in black teas.

-As great as a tea is, the processing is equally important, (you could say its the yang, to the yin).
+As great as the tea is, the processing is equally important, (you could say its the yang, to the yin).
 The teas are expertly processed by the Nalin Mohda, an industry guru.
-With Nalin’s uncompromising quality and with 40 years in tea production, he has been able to work with the owners and the estate's workers to bring up the quality of tea this stunning estate produces up and up.
+With Nalin’s uncompromising quality and with 40 years in tea production, he has been able to work with the owners and the estate's workers to coax simply the best quality out of the teas this stunning estate produces.
 Thanks to this it has received some of the highest prices in the tea industry.

 Autumn flush — the last of the year — begins by the end of October, once the monsoon has withdrawn from the misty hills, the rains tapered off, and the temperatures began to drop.
 The tea bushes reduce their output as they move toward hibernation.
 It is the shortest of the harvests and lasts just 30 or so days.

 The leaf has gentle aromas of malt and tart fruit with a hint of sandalwood.
 The floral aspect of this tea I would liken to the smell of marigolds and dandelion in the fields.
 The brew has a very smooth full mouthfeel with a mellow blend of toasted hazelnuts, honey roasted peanut and a delicate sweet malty caramel.
 These characteristics are a perfect balance between the light and floral teas of Darjeeling with the sweet and malty notes you get from the best Assam.
 A very enjoyable sweet lingering taste that fills the palate.
 Truly a very unique tea suited to pretty much any time of day.